pickifyappsupport/pickify-app/privacy/index.md

 ## Purchases

-Pickify is free to download and opens completely for **3 days**.
-Those three days are not a subscription trial and nothing is charged for them; when they are up, a single one-time in-app purchase unlocks the app permanently.
+Pickify is free to download and includes a **3-day free trial** that you start yourself, by tapping **Start 3-Day Free Trial** on the app's unlock screen.
+The trial is a free item on the App Store: it costs nothing, nothing is charged for it, and it is not a subscription trial.
+When the three days are up, a single one-time in-app purchase unlocks the app permanently.
 There is no subscription, nothing renews, and nothing inside the app costs extra afterwards.
-That purchase is processed entirely by **Apple** through the App Store.
-StoreKit communicates with Apple to retrieve the unlock's storefront price, check whether the current Apple Account owns it, read the app's original download date for the three free days, and complete or restore a purchase.
+Both the trial and the unlock are handled entirely by **Apple** through the App Store, and each one leaves a record on your Apple Account that Apple keeps.
+StoreKit communicates with Apple to retrieve the unlock's storefront price, check whether the current Apple Account already holds the trial or the unlock, read the date the trial was started so the three days can be counted, and complete or restore a purchase.
 We never receive your Apple Account credentials, payment details, card number, or billing address, and we do not operate a purchase server.
 The StoreKit answers are used on the device to decide whether Pickify is unlocked and are not sent to us.
 Nothing renews and nothing is charged automatically.
 Apple's processing is covered by its